Official Title

 - Human immunodeficiency virus (HIV)-infection

-- Allogeneic stem cell transplantation / Chimeric antigen receptor (CAR T cell) therapy
+- Allogeneic stem cell transplantation / Chimeric antigen receptor (CAR T cell)

 - Solid organ transplant